Mar 10, 2021

 Yes, the machine itself might seem cheaper, but this strategy is a case of penny-wise, pound-foolish.
 When it comes to printers or copiers, you should look at the total cost of ownership.
 With more than a few employees, these printers start to eat through your wallet in paper, ink and productivity.
 The ink alone will sink any savings you think you’re making.
 That doesn’t mean you need to buy a huge floor-standing copier either.

-Ink-Saving Alternative: There are plenty of desktop printers that produce the printed materials you need for your business much more efficiently and affordably.
-Ask these questions to see what you need.
+Ink-saving alternative: There are plenty of desktop printers that produce the printed materials you need for your business much more efficiently and affordably.
+Contact a Milner specialist to see what you need.